jamis/buckblog/_posts/2016-10-22-weekly-programming-challenge-13.md

 * * *

-Post a link to your submission in the comments, but please: only link to your solution.
-Do not post source code in the comments.
-Comments that post source code directly will be removed.
-If you have any questions about this challenge, post them in the comments as well and I’ll try to clarify.

-If you'd prefer not to post your solution as a comment, please feel free to email your solution to me directly, at jamis@jamisbuck.org.
+The deadline for this challenge has passed, but feel free to try your hand at it anyway!
+Go ahead and submit a link to your solution in the comments, anytime.
+If you’re following along, the next week's challenge is "[Lindenmayer Systems](http://weblog.jamisbuck.org/2016/10/29/weekly-programming-challenge-14.html)".
+See you there!